DoxaAI/tetris-getting-started/README.md

 pip install -U doxa-cli
 ```

-If you wish to use the Pygame-based UI, you will also need to install the following packages:
+If you wish to use the PyGame-based UI, you will also need to install the following packages:

 ```bash
 pip install pygame pillow requests